What Is LAP-BAND® Surgery?

 What Are the Possible Complications from LAP-BAND® System Surgery?

 Due to the minimally invasive approach and reversible nature of the gastric banding procedure, surgical complications are quite rare.
 Some patients may experience band slippage—when the band moves out of place—or stomach erosion in the event of mechanical malfunction or anatomical rejection, although these issues are unusual and not common.
 We will monitor your band and your health often to reduce the risk of complications and to provide the best possible care for you as you lose weight and achieve a healthier lifestyle.

 How Much Does LAP-BAND® Surgery Cost?

 The price of LAP-BAND surgery can vary from location to location, doctor to doctor.
 At our practice, the cost of gastric banding is approximately $12,000, including anesthesia and hospital facility fees.
 We will review the total cost of your program with you in full during your consultation so that you are well-informed.
 Our medical team will work with you and your medical insurance to cover the cost of care.
-If desired, we offer weight loss financing for patients paying out of pocket.
+If desired, we accept weight loss financing plans for patients paying out of pocket.

 Contact Dr. James Parrish